IngloriousCoderz/inglorious-engine/docs/presentation-deck.md

 <!-- slide -->

-- **1. Events, not Actions:** Instead of "dispatching an action", we "notify of an event" because it better describes something that _has happened_ in the game world (e.g., `player:moved`, `enemy:destroyed`).
-It's just a more natural fit.
+- **1. Events, not Actions:** Instead of "dispatching an action", we "notify of an event".
+Event handlers are named for the event they react to (e.g., `playerMove`, `enemyDestroy`), similar to standard JavaScript event handlers like `onClick`.
+It's a natural fit for game logic.

 <!-- slide -->